 Culture of Life

-The de Nicola Center is the most prominent and energetic locus at Notre Dame for pro-life teaching, research, and advocacy.
+The de Nicola Center is the most prominent and energetic locus at Notre Dame for pro-life teaching and research.
 The Center maintains four dedicated restricted funds earmarked for (1) general pro-life programming, (2) student and faculty participation in the March for Life in Washington, D.C., (3) the Notre Dame Vita Institute, and (4) the Notre Dame Evangelium Vitae Medal.
 Donors may designate their gifts to these restricted funds.
 In addition to these programs, the Center frequently sponsors panels and workshops on a variety of life issues.

 The Vita Institute is an intensive interdisciplinary intellectual formation program for leaders in the national and international pro-life movement.
 Participants gather for a week on the campus of Notre Dame to study the fundamentals of the life issues with world-renowned scholars across a wide range of disciplines, including social science, biology, philosophy, theology, law, communication, and counseling.
 Learn more about the Vita Institute, and how to apply.

 The Notre Dame Evangelium Vitae Medal is the nation's most important lifetime achievement award for heroes in the pro-life movement, honoring individuals whose outstanding efforts have served to proclaim the Gospel of Life by steadfastly affirming and defending the sanctity of human life from its earliest stages.
 Announced annually on Respect Life Sunday (the first Sunday of October), the Notre Dame Evangelium Vitae award consists of a specially commissioned medal and $10,000 prize, which is presented at a spring banquet.
 Learn more about this year's honoree, the medal itself, and past medal recipients.